Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Movies Are Like Red Sparrow?
+What Films Are Like Red Sparrow?

 We love girls with guns.
 From the high-flying and visually-stunning precision of Alita to the comedic yet undeniably calculated cunning of Oceans 8, recent history has shown that there is no shortage of eager fans lining up to grab a bucket of popcorn, pop open their favorite drink, and watch a smart, and often very beautiful, woman take big bad guys down a peg or several.